 -

-The last king of Ryukyu
+Sappu of the last king of the Ryukyu Kingdom

 The first record of fireworks at Okansen appears in 1683.
 At that time, the fireworks were viewed from the North Hall, but in 1719, a stage was built in front of the North Hall, and since then, the fireworks have been viewed from the stage.